CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

      gives the total content of the variable in that volume of the ice or snow.
 The “total content” is often a conserved quantity that can be checked during the calculation.

 #.
-If your tracer depends on ocean or atmosphere forcing (ie. see isotopes)
+If your tracer depends on ocean or atmosphere forcing, use isotopes as an example

    - Initialize the sources and sinks in **icedrv_flux.F90**